Building an online community

 There are also ways of maintaining a teacher presence without having to make direct contact with students.

 By capturing your personality and passion within the course materials, you can make your online space feel like a lively and welcoming place to be.
+This module introduction video sets the scene in an engaging manner.

 Here are some of the places you can let your personality shine through: